Dr. Janine Sam:

 Professor Dixon’s opinion about having a Master’s Degree in business:

 A Master’s Degree in Business is paramount to a person’s success.
 Many earn a Bachelor’s, but whenever somebody has a Master’s Degree, it shows me they care about continuing to learn the newest ideas, concepts, etc. Those who continue to learn are more open to discussion and not focused on the status quo.

 Dr. Donald Hillman:

-Dr. West has been a certified PMP (Project Management Professional) for 31 years and has delivered this content in 37 countries including China, Russia, Dubai and Egypt.
-He spent summer 2017 traveling and teaching in Canberra, Australia, and delivered a presentation to a professional project management association.
+Dr. West has been a certified PMP (Project Management Professional) for 31 years and delivered this content in 37 countries including China, Russia, Dubai and Egypt.
+He spent the summer of 2017 traveling and teaching in Canberra, Australia.
+He also delivered a presentation to a professional project management association.

 In the Fall 2017 semester he worked on writing a book called “Revolutionary.”
 The book is about project management which integrates the why and what for businesses, rather than as a technique.
 It provides a framework model of what an individual really wants to do in their business and why.

-In Spring 2018, he will collaborate with the university to create a program for professional development, which will launch in January 1, 2018.
+In Spring 2018, he collaborated with the university to create a program for professional development, which launched in January 2018.